 Ligustrum are tough enough to adapt to most soil types, resist most pests, and withstand moderate drought and salt.
 They boast dark green, lustrous foliage with an aromatic flower display in late spring or early summer.

 Ligustrum produce fleshy, oval, purple-black fruit.
 In Spring and Summer, they flower with showy clusters of off white, trumpet-shaped blooms.

 They may be grown as as a containerized planting, a buffer strip or tall formal hedge, a topiary, rock garden planting, seashore planting, foundation planting for large buildings, highway medians, or landscape specimen.

-Ligustrum earn their popularity with thier ability to thrive in multiple environmental conditions, accomodate diverse space requirements, and their exceptional aesthetic appeal across many applications.
+Ligustrum earn their popularity with their ability to thrive in multiple environmental conditions, accommodate diverse space requirements, and their exceptional aesthetic appeal across many applications.

 Japan and Korea

 Growth Rate: 5 years to maturity, faster growth when